-Involving stakeholders to demonstrate respect and recognising that as recipients and 'hosts' of projects, stakeholders (including communities), have a long-term interest in the project development and delivery.

-- Facilitating a coordinated approach for messages to the community, ensuring they are clear and consistent and that issues are responded to and managed by the appropriate authority in a timely manner. - Use of consultation techniques that effectively and meaningfully engage the community and stakeholders. - Building and maintaining trust between stakeholders, by facilitating open and transparent discussions, and incorporating local knowledge to make changes where possible. - Enhancing community understanding and support, thereby minimising stakeholder resistance. - Maintaining engagement throughout the various phases of mining in the Tahmoor South Domain.
+- a) Involving stakeholders to demonstrate respect for them and recognising that as recipients and 'hosts' of projects, stakeholders (including communities), have a long-term interest in the project development and delivery. - b) Facilitating a coordinated approach for messages to the community, ensuring they are clear and consistent and that issues are responded to and managed by the appropriate authority in a timely manner. - c) Use of consultation techniques that effectively and meaningfully engage the community and stakeholders.